-In 2022 the school staff continued to embed a cultural shift for our professional learning that involved implementing a collaborative continuous improvement cycle- utilising the analyse, plan, act and review framework.
+In 2023, the school staff continued to embed the implementation of the collaborative continuous improvement cycle- utilising the analyse, plan, act and review framework.
 Staff Development Twilight Sessions were dedicated to this work as well as staff meetings meeting fortnightly with 2-hour meeting that supported the continuous improvement framework.

 The school leadership team continued the work done in collaboration with CSBB Leadership and an external advisor and mentor for school improvement, Dr. Linda Bendikson to strategically plan and review the strategies being implemented.
 Through this initiative the school used data to pinpoint areas of need and develop and implement school-wide strategies to achieve 'quick wins' through ongoing incremental achievements.
-This was the basis to our practical work for school improvement with a goal of making a positive and long-lasting impact on student learning.
+This was the basis to our practical work for school improvement with a goal of making a positive and longlasting impact on student learning.